AustinT12/chat-messenger/README.md

 This project aims to create a messaging app where the users are able to send messages to each other.

-Currently, the project is unfinished.
+Currently, the project remains unfinished.